LarissaTredoux/rpi-temp-sensor-project/README.md

 $ git clone https://github.com/LarissaTredoux/vastech-rpi-project.git
 ```

+You'll need to install python packages for the [Telegram bot], [YAML] (`pip install pyyaml` is easiest) and [Prometheus Client].

-The Adafruit_DHT package needs to be installed for the [DHT-11] sensor.
+The [Adafruit_DHT] package needs to be installed for the DHT-11 sensor.
 The YAML file needs to be edited according to your specific setup.
 For startup on boot, a [systemd] service file needs to be written with the following content:

 ```sh
 1  [Unit]